Austin Nursing Home Abuse Attorney

 Emotional abuse is behavior through words or actions that causes emotional distress.
-Verbally intimidating or humiliating elderly persons is a common type of emotional abuse present in nursing homes.
+Verbally intimidating or humiliating elderly persons are a common type of emotional abuse present in nursing homes.
 Working in nursing homes can be a difficult job, especially if staff members deal with stubborn or volatile elderly persons.
 However, yelling or terrorizing elderly members to force them to comply with orders is unacceptable.
-Verbal abuse can be seen in more passive aggressive ways.
+Verbal abuse can be seen in more passive-aggressive ways.
 Isolating elderly people and preventing them from participating in activities is emotional abuse.
-Ignoring the physical needs or requests of nursing home members is also considered emotional abuse.
+Ignoring the physical needs or requests of nursing home members are also considered emotional abuse.

 3. Sexual Abuse

 Out of all the different forms of abuse, nursing home neglect is the most common.
-Failure to feed, change soiled sheets, bathe or preform other duties is considered neglect.
-Elderly people are often placed in nursing homes because they are no longer unable to fully care for themselves.
+Failure to feed, change soiled sheets, bathe or perform other duties is considered neglect.
+Elderly people are often placed in nursing homes because they are no longer able to fully care for themselves.
 They depend on nursing staff to fulfill their needs and requests.
-Whether done accidentally or intentionally ignoring the needs of nursing home members is neglect
+Whether done accidentally or intentionally, ignoring the needs of nursing home members is neglect.

 Nursing Home Negligence Litigation

 If you suspect abuse or negligence, you should take the following steps to try to remedy the situation or to be prepared in anticipation of litigation: